Run at hitting .400* seems possible in 60-game major league season

 Different looks

-Mauer saw several forces at play during his final years as a player that leads him to believe that .400 is nearly unreachable.
+Mauer saw several forces at play during his final years as a player that lead him to believe that .400 is nearly unreachable.
 But pitching, in particular, makes it difficult.

 "When I first got to the big leagues in 2004, I would face that starter for at least three at-bats, maybe the fourth," Mauer said.
 "And if I got a fifth at-bat I would face a reliever.
 So I would face two to three different pitchers a night.